 Although every effort is made for children to have a variety of opportunities to seek support and advice, signposting is available to children in the event that they don't feel confident raising an issue directly to staff or a peer.
-A resource board with support services on a wide range of issues so children can seek their own solutions should they wish to is available Nunthorpe Primary Academy External services or support programmes will be provided to talk to children about specific issues in support of the prevention of child-on-child abuse wherever necessary in school.
+A resource board with support services on a wide range of issues so children can seek their own solutions should they wish to, is present in each school, and a link can be found on the website for each school.
+External services or support programmes will be provided to talk to children about specific issues in support of the prevention of child-on-child abuse wherever necessary in school.
 This will encourage a variety of forms or mediums for children to have their voices heard.